shaurya25bce11237-glitch/College-and-scholarship-eligibility-checker/README.md

   3 Loops and iterations

+* Steps to install and run the project

+1. Install Python from python.org
+3. Open terminal/command prompt
+4. Run: python college_checker.py (or python3 on Mac/Linux)
+5. Enter your name when asked
+6. Choose 1 for colleges, 2 for scholarships
+7. Enter your marks and details
+8. Get eligibility results

+* Instruction For Testing

+  for testing download Python IDLE/PyCharm/VS Code and run the code give inputs and check for each use case and possible error inducing cases

 * Conclusion

 College and Scholarship Eligibility Checker is a very simple Python Project it is made without using external libraries, OOP, APIs.